Chief Terry A. Moisio

 Lt.
-Jim Kemmerle, Corrections Division Administrator
+Jim Kemmerle, Detective Division Commander

 Lieutenant James E. Kemmerle began his law enforcement career as a patrolman with the Ashtabula Police Department in 1994 after earning his OPOTA certification and a degree in Criminal Justice from Lakeland Community College.
-In 1996 he was awarded a Proclamation by City Council for saving the life of a boy who was drowning in the Ashtabula River, and he was named Officer of the Year in 1996 and again in 2002.
+In 1996 he was awarded a Proclamation by City Council for saving the life of a teen who was drowning in the Ashtabula River, and he was named Officer of the Year in 1996 and again in 2002.
 He became a K-9 handler with his partner Zeppelin in 2001.

 In 2004, Lt.
 Kemmerle began his career with the Ashtabula County Sheriff’s Department as a Deputy Sheriff, bringing K-9 Zeppelin with him.
 Lt.
 Kemmerle was named Deputy of the Year in 2005 and was promoted to the rank of Sergeant in the Uniform Division in 2006.
 Also in 2006, Lt.
 Kemmerle retired K-9 Zeppelin and was certified as a K-9 handler with his new partner, Cain.
 Zeppelin enjoyed retired life in the Kemmerle home until losing a battle with cancer in 2015.

 Lt.
-Bryan N. Rose, Road Division Platoon Commander
+Bryan N. Rose, Road Division Commander

 Lt.
-Rose was accepted into the Departments Special Weapons and Tactics (SWAT) team as a member, assigned to a Team leader and finally reaching the position of Co-Commander and continues to serve on the Department's current Entry Team.
+Rose was accepted into the Departments Special Weapons and Tactics (SWAT) team as a member, assigned to a Team leader and finally reaching the position of Co-Commander and continues to serve on the Departments current Entry Team.

-Lt.
-Rose worked as an Instructor Trainer for Def Tec Corporation and Combined Tactical Systems instructing Less Lethal, Chemical Munitions, and Chemical Aerosol Spray.
-Lt.
-Rose is an instructor for Armament Systems and Procedures (ASP) and TASER.
+Lt Rose worked as an Instructor Trainer for Def Tec Corporation and Combined Tactical Systems instructing Less Lethal, Chemical Munitions, and Chemical Aerosol Spray.
+Lt Rose is an instructor for Armament Systems and Procedures (ASP) and TASER.